-Police: Des Moines teen shot in head; 2 others arrested
+Police: Des Moines teen shot in head; 3 others arrested

-DES MOINES, Iowa (AP) - Two men have been arrested and charged after an 18-year-old was shot in the head near Drake Park in Des Moines, police said.
+DES MOINES, Iowa (AP) - Three men have been arrested and charged after an 18-year-old was shot in the head near Drake Park in Des Moines, police said.

 The shooting was reported Sunday evening after an officer heard gunshots in the area and spotted a vehicle speeding away, according to a news release by police.
 The vehicle’s driver initially refused to pull over for the officer, police said.
 When it did stop, police found several people in the vehicle, including the teen who had been shot in the head.